If your cannabis leaves have started to turn yellow, you could be panicking right now. Stay calm – there is a solution.

 The solution here is simple: stop watering plants that are over-watered, and water under-watered crops more!
 Get to know your plants well, and get to know the environment they thrive in.
 Get a feel for the weight of the growing medium when it’s dry, as well as when it’s saturated.
 You can even invest in a humidity meter to view the water content of your soil more accurately.

-pH stands for potential hydrogen, and measures the acidity of a specific medium. pH works on a scale of 1-14, with 7 being neutral.
+pH stands for potential hydrogen and it measures the acidity of a specific medium. pH works on a scale of 1-14, with 7 being neutral.
 For cannabis plants, the pH of your soil should be between 6 and 7 (hydroponic growers should opt for 5.5-6.2).

 You can buy a pH tester online to check the quality of your growing medium.
 Home kits, however, don’t always test for calcium carbonate, which can make your soil heavy in alkaline materials.
 You can check for its presence by adding a soil sample to a cup of vinegar; if it fizzes, there’s calcium carbonate.
 Alternatively, send a sample off to a lab.